ysenarath/sinling/README.md

 ## Installation

-### from source (recommended)
-Steps-
-1. Download [`stat.split.pickle`](https://github.com/ysenarath/sinling/releases/download/v0.1-alpha/stat.split.pickle) to the `resources` folder
-1. Import required tools from the `sinling` module in your desired project (you may have to append this project path to your path environment variable)

 ### pip

-Run the following command in your virtualenv to install this package [need fix].
+Run the following command in your virtualenv to install this package.

 `pip install sinling`